freehandle/breeze/README.md

     "port": 5420,
     "adminPort": 5423,
-    "logPath": "empty for standard logging, or path to folder for file logging", "storagePath": "path to a folder to save block history and its indexes", "indexed": true,
+    "logPath": "empty for standard logging, or path to folder for file logging", "storagePath": "path to folder to save block history and its indexes", "indexed": true,
     "blocksPort": 5405,
     "firewall": { node firewall configuration },